mohitajwani/iOS/README.md

 All reference for Swift code is taken from www.raywenderlich.com.

 ### Code for iOS App development
-Reference is taken from <a href="https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html">Apple Developer Site.</a>
+All reference for iOS Sample Project is taken from <a href="https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html">Apple Developer Site.</a>